What is life insurance?

 How our Over 50s Insurance is different from our Life Insurance

 With Over 50s Life Insurance, you'll be covered for the rest of your life without having to go through any medical assessments.
-You're guaranteed to be accepted and the insurance payout can go towards things such as funeral costs.
+You're guaranteed to be accepted if you’re aged up to 85 (81 if you smoke), and the insurance payout can go towards things such as funeral costs.

 Or, with Life Insurance, if you die during the term of the policy, the beneficiary will receive a lump sum to help pay off things such as mortgage, debts, bills and expenses.
 You'll be asked to answer some lifestyle and health questions in your application.

 Do you need Level or Decreasing term life insurance?